BookStackApp/website/content/docs/admin/ldap-auth.md

 # The user-provided user-name used to replace any occurrences of '${user}'
 LDAP_USER_FILTER=(&(uid=${user}))

-# Set the LDAP version to use when connecting to the server.
+# Set the LDAP version to use when connecting to the server
 LDAP_VERSION=false

 # Set the default 'email' attribute.
-Defaults to 'mail'.
+Defaults to 'mail'
 LDAP_EMAIL_ATTRIBUTE=mail

+# If you need to allow untrusted LDAPS certificates, add the below and uncomment (remove the #)
+# Only set this option if debugging or you're absolutely sure it's required for your setup.
+#LDAP_TLS_INSECURE=true
 ```

 You will also need to have the php-ldap extension installed on your system.
 It's recommended to change your `APP_DEBUG` variable to `true` while setting up LDAP to make any errors visible.
 Remember to change this back after LDAP is functioning.